SidUParis/UDPIPE2_SequoiaFTB_Paris7/README.md

     ```sh
     python ./udpipe2.py MODEL_PATH --predict --predict_input DATASET_PATH/YOUR_FILE.conllu --predict_output DESIRED_PATH/FILENAME
     ```
+    *The MODEL_PATH is the folder where you save your model.
+For example, if you download a model named MODEL_LR_0.001_DP_0.4_EPOCHS_20_SEQUOIAFTB, this folder will contain checkpoints, model binaries, etc. The MODEL_PATH is the directory to this folder.*

     - Replace `MODEL_PATH` with your trained UDPIPE2 model path.
     - Replace `DATASET_PATH/YOUR_FILE.conllu` with your input data path.
 Ensure the `.conllu` file has a corresponding `.npz` file in the same directory.